-2. Exhibitor Age Requirements
+Exhibitor Age Requirements

-All exhibitor requirements are based on age.
-Exhibitors showing in walk-trot.
-Protégé and lead-line classes may not enter gymkhana, reining, pattern or versatility classes where cantering/loping is a required or expected element. i.
-Age 10-19: Eligible for full week.
+- All exhibitor requirements are based on 4-H age, which is an exhibitor's age on January 1st of the program year.
+Exhibitors showing in walk-trot, Protégé and lead-line classes may not enter gymkhana, reining, pattern or versatility classes where cantering/loping is a required or expected element. - a.
+Age 10-19: Eligible for full week. - b.
+Age 7-9: Eligible for Sunday only Walk-Trot-see "Sunday Show". - c.
+Age 7-8: Eligible for Sunday only Protégé-see "Protégé". - d.
+Age 5 to 7: Eligible for Sunday only Lead-line classes-see "Sunday Show".

-- ii.
-Age 7-9: Eligible for Sunday only Walk-Trot-see "Sunday Show". - iii.
-Age 7-8: Eligible for Sunday only Protégé-see "Protégé". - iv.
-Age 5 to 7: Eligible for Sunday only Lead-line classes-see "Sunday Show". - v.
-Participation Ribbons only will be awarded to Exhibitors 5-7 years of age, including Protégé. - b.
-Years in Lead-line, 9 and under, Sunday Walk-Trot and Protégé Classes do not count toward years shown in more advanced riding classes. - c.
+- e.
+Participation Ribbons only will be awarded to Exhibitors 5-7 years of age, including Protégé. - 2.
+Years in Lead-line, 9 and under, Sunday Walk-Trot and Protégé Classes do not count toward years shown in more advanced riding classes. - 3.
 Exhibitors who are 10-12 years of age and who are in their 1st year of showing (at the 4-H Youth Show) may only show in a maximum of fifteen (15) classes, which must include a Showmanship class OR the Horsemanship Basics. (open driving, costume and fun classes are not included in this total count).
-Years of showing pertain to number of years attending 4-H Youth Show all week. - d.
+Years of showing pertain to number of years attending 4-H Youth Show all week. - 4.
 Exhibitors must be at least 13 to show in all Versatility classes.
-Grooms must be at least 13 years old. - e.
+Grooms must be at least 13 years old. - 5.
 Senior exhibitors are any exhibitors between the ages of 16-19 and DOES include returning seniors.

-3. Due Dates-WHEN THE FORMS ARE SIGNED BY THE LEADER, IT IS UNDERSTOOD THAT ALL FORMS FOR EACH ENTRY HAVE BEEN CHECKED FOR ACCURACY!
+Due Dates-WHEN THE FORMS ARE SIGNED BY THE LEADER, IT IS UNDERSTOOD THAT ALL FORMS FOR EACH ENTRY HAVE BEEN CHECKED FOR ACCURACY!

-- a.
-Project animals for the 4-H Youth Show and the State 4-H Show must be selected by May 1st of the exhibition year.
+- 6. Project animals for the 4-H Youth Show and the State 4-H Show must be selected by May 1st of the exhibition year.
 See General 4-H Horse & Pony Project Show Rules & Regulations.
-Animal Ownership. - In order to exhibit, the following forms and money are due no later than May 1st at the MSU Extension office, 705 N. Zeeb Road, Ann Arbor, MI 48107; - i.
-Horse ID Form and Coggins - ii.
+Animal Ownership. - In order to exhibit, the following forms and money are due no later than May 1st at the MSU Extension office, 705 N. Zeeb Road, Ann Arbor, MI 48107; - a.
+Horse ID Form and Coggins - b.
 Back up Horse ID Form and Coggins, if a backup horse is available.
-SEE: 4 PROJECT CHANGES. - iii.
-Back up horse will be allowed to be shown at the MSU State Show, if used as the project animal at the 4-H Youth Show, and state delegate application and packet for back up horse were turned in, in accordance with the state delegate rules. - iv.
-Sponsorship Forms and Sponsorships as follows: - 1.
-Those age 10 and above, staying all week \$75. - 2.
-Those showing in Protégé or Walk-Trot, in the Sunday show \$25. - 3.
-Those showing in Lead-line or PEP Class, in the Sunday Show \$0. - 4.
-Those showing horses/ponies/minis, entries will be \$75 for the first horse and \$25 for the second (total \$100). - c.
-June 25th, all riding class entry forms with \$2 exhibitor fee due at the MSU Extension Office. - d.
+SEE: 4 PROJECT CHANGES. - c.
+Back up horse will be allowed to be shown at the MSU State Show, if used as the project animal at the 4-H Youth Show, and state delegate application and packet for back up horse were turned in, in accordance with the state delegate rules. - d.
+Sponsorship Forms and Sponsorships as follows: - i.
+Those age 10 and above, staying all week \$75. - ii.
+Those showing in Protégé or Walk-Trot, in the Sunday show \$25. - iii.
+Those showing in Lead-line or PEP Class, in the Sunday Show \$0. - iv.
+Those showing horses/ponies/minis, entries will be \$75 for the first horse and \$25 for the second (total \$100). - 8.
+June 16th, all riding class entry forms with \$2 exhibitor fee due at the MSU Extension Office. - 9.
 First day of the 4-H Youth Show, at haul in current negative Coggins and exhibitor agreement are required.

-4. Project Changes
+Project Changes